technion046195/technion_046195_2020_spring/_tutorials/tutorial_01/tutorial.md

 X_1\lvert X_2 \sim N\left(50+2x_2,84\right)
 $$

-Since the mean, the media and the point of the maximal distribution are all the same in a gaussian all the three predictors will be the same and equal to:
+Since the mean, the median and the point of the maximal distribution are all the same in a gaussian all the three predictors will be the same and equal to:

 $$
 \hat{x}^*_1=h^*\left(x_2\right)=50+2x_2